 The Supernatural (Often in the Form of a Ghost who Urges the Protagonist to Seek Vengeance)

-Memories haunt Todd, and definitely he’s plagued with obsession, but the narrative clearly doesn’t include ghosts or supernatural occurrences.
+Memories haunt Todd, and he’s plagued with obsession for vengeance, a metaphorical ghost perhaps since this involves memories?
+However, the narrative clearly doesn’t include literal ghosts or supernatural occurrences.
 No check.

 A Play Within a Play, or a Dumb Show